-- (cii) or entered on lists kept by the suppliers, with their detailed descriptions and relevant denominations.
-These lists must be available, upon request, to the responsible official body of the Member State concerned. ⇒ commonly known, if, on the date on which application is duly made for acceptance for registration, it either is entered in the catalogue of another Member State or is the subject of an application for acceptance in another Member State or it has been already marketed as CAC material before [same date as in the second subparagraph of Article 20(1)] in the territory of the Member State concerned or another MS, provided that it has an official description. ⇐ - 4.
-Each variety shall be described and, aAs far as possible, \boxtimes each variety shall \bigotimes bear the same denomination in all \boxtimes the \bigotimes Member States, \Rightarrow in accordance with implementing measures which may be adopted in accordance with the procedure referred to in Article 19(2) or, in their absence, \Leftrightarrow in accordance with accepted international guidelines. - 35.
+- - (ai) either commonly known, and ⊠ legally ⊠ protected ⊠ by a plant variety right ⊠ in accordance with provisions on the protection of new varieties of plants: or - (b) officially registered ⇒in a national catalogue ⇔on a voluntary or other basis; ⊗ or ⊗ - or entered on lists kept by the suppliers, with their detailed descriptions and relevant denominations.
+These lists must be available, upon request, to the responsible official body of the Member State concerned. ⇒ commonly known, if, on the date on which application is duly made for acceptance for registration, it either is entered in the catalogue of another Member State or is the subject of an application for acceptance in another Member State or it has been already marketed as CAC material before [same date as in the second subparagraph of Article 20(1)] in the territory of the Member State concerned or another MS, provided that it has an official description. ⇔ - 4.
+Each variety shall be described and, aAs far as possible, ⊠ each variety shall ⊠ bear the same denomination in all ⊠ the ⊠ Member States, ⇒in accordance with implementing measures which may be adopted in accordance with the procedure referred to in Article 19(2) or, in their absence, ⇔ in accordance with accepted international guidelines. - 35.
 Varieties may be officially registered if they have been found to satisfy certain officially approved conditions and have an official description.
-They may also be officially registered if their material has been ⇒already ⇔ marketed ⇒as CAC material before [same date as in the second subparagraph of Article 20(1)]⇔ in the territory of the Member State concerned prior to 1 January 1993, provided that they have an official description.
-In the latter case the registration shall expire not later than 30 June 2000, unless by that date the varieties in question have been.
+They may also be officially registered if their material has been ⇒already ← marketed ⇒as CAC material before [same date as in the second subparagraph of Article 20(1)] ← in the territory of the Member State concerned prior to 1 January 1993, provided that they have an official description.
+In the latter ease the registration shall expire not later than 30 June 2000, unless by that date the varieties in question have been:

-either confirmed, in accordance with the procedure referred to in Article 21, with a detailed description if they have been officially registered in at least two Member States, or registered in accordance with the first sentence.
+either confirmed, in accordance with the procedure referred to in Article 21, with a detailed description if they have been officially registered in at least two Member States.

+or registered in accordance with the first sentence.

-- Except where the varietal aspect is explicitly mentioned in the schedules referred to in Article 4, paragraphs (1) and (2) shall not entail any extra responsibility for the responsible official body. - 56.
-Requirements for the official registration referred to in paragraph 3 (b) $\frac{2}{2}$ shall be established in accordance with the procedure \boxtimes referred to \bigotimes laid down in Article 19(2), taking into account current scientific and technical knowledge and covering: - (a) the conditions of official acceptance ⇒ for registration ⇐, which may include, in particular, distinctness, stability and sufficient uniformity; - (b) the characteristics which as a minimum the examinations of the various species must cover; - (c) the minimum requirements for carrying out the examinations; - (d) the maximum period of validity of the official acceptance of a variety. - 67.
-In accordance with the procedure \boxtimes referred to $\bigotimes \frac{1}{1} \frac{1}{2} \frac{1}{2}$: - a system for the notification of varieties or species or interspecific hybrids ⇒ and clones, where appropriate, <= to the responsible official bodies of the Member States may be set up, - additional implementing provisions for paragraph 2 (ii) may be adopted, - it may be decided that a common catalogue of varieties may be established and published.
+- 4. Except where the varietal aspect is explicitly mentioned in the schedules referred to in Article 4, paragraphs (1) and (2) shall not entail any extra responsibility for the responsible official body. - \$\frac{56}\$.
+Requirements for the official registration referred to in paragraph $\frac{3}{2}$ (b) $\frac{2}{2}$ shall be established in accordance with the procedure \boxtimes referred to \boxtimes laid down in Article $19(2)^{21}$, taking into account current scientific and technical knowledge and covering: - (a) the conditions of official acceptance ⇒ for registration ←, which may include, in particular, distinctness, stability and sufficient uniformity; - (b) the characteristics which as a minimum the examinations of the various species must cover; - (c) the minimum requirements for carrying out the examinations; - (d) the maximum period of validity of the official acceptance of a variety. - $\underline{67}$.
+In accordance with the procedure \boxtimes referred to \boxtimes $\underline{\text{laid down}}$ in Article $\underline{19(2)21}$: - a system for the notification of varieties or species or interspecific hybrids ⇒ and clones, where appropriate, ⇔ to the responsible official bodies of the Member States may be set up, - additional implementing provisions for paragraph 2 (ii) may be adopted, - it may be decided that a common catalogue of varieties may be established and published.

-Article $\underline{8+0}$ \boxtimes Lot composition and identification \boxtimes
+Article $\underline{840}$ \boxtimes Lot composition and identification \boxtimes